MalinHelo/containerizedMathApp/README.md

    1.1 Copy the shortcut in GitHub
    ![image](https://github.com/MalinHelo/containerizedMathApp/assets/130759636/eb6628da-a0e6-4309-9e6a-c2dbc5ba4101)
-   1.2 In Visual Studio Code -> Clone Git Repository -> Past the shortcut -> Select destination fot the             repository -> open the cloned repository.
+   1.2 In Visual Studio Code -> Clone Git Repository -> Past the shortcut -> Select destination for the             repository -> open the cloned repository.

 3. Start Docker Desktop
 4. In Visual Studio terminal runt the following commands in this order: